chevron-down Created with Sketch Beta.

 Georgia

 Implemented in 2000.
 Lawyers only answer whether they have met the aspirational goal of 50 hours of pro bono work as part of the annual attorney dues and registration statement.
+Attorneys who exceed the 50-hour pro bono service goal are encouraged to report their hours to the Georgia State Bar for recognition.

 Kentucky

 Implemented in 2005.
-Attorneys are asked to report with the the annual dues statement.
+Attorneys are asked to report with the annual dues statement.
 Lawyers rendering fifty hours of donated legal services receive a recognition award from the Kentucky Bar Association.

 Louisiana